In Washington, politicians are able to snipe and grouse at the same time

 “Iran needed to learn a hard, swift lesson.
 For four decades, it has ratcheted global temperatures up and down with a close eye on America’s reaction.
 Kidnapping, terror, extortion, sabotage, and blockades have all been used since the Islamic Republic’s inception in 1979.
 On Thursday, the U.S. president made Iran understand what should have always been understood: Orchestrating an attack on a U.S. embassy is a line no country shall cross.”

 Stability in the Middle East is either an oxymoron or a relative term.
-There are only periods when there is less hostility than at other times.
+That part of the world habitually encounters hostility on a constant basis.
+The only variation?
+The Middle East has periods of time when hostility is greater, contrasting with time when hostility is slightly less so.
+Politicians ignore this at their convenience and at our peril.

-Trump warned Iran that there would be consequences in the aftermath of a drone strike on oil fields in Saudi Arabia followed by other attacks on tankers.
-When an American embassy became the target, the president kept his promise.
-The line was drawn, Iran crossed that line and, unlike Barack Obama, Donald Trump retaliated.
+Trump warned Iran that there would be serious consequences in the aftermath of their autumn drone strike on a key Saudi oil installation, followed by others attacks on tankers in the Gulf.
+But at the turn of the new year, when an American embassy became Iran’s latest target, the president kept his promise.
+He drew the line; Iran crossed that line; and, unlike Barack Obama, Donald Trump almost instantly retaliated.

-The red telephone rang in the middle of the night, only this time Iran took the hit rather than watching four Americans die in a place called Benghazi because the president and his secretary of state couldn’t respond quickly enough.
+Once again, the red telephone in the White House rang in the middle of the night.
+Only this time, Iran took the hit.
+This time, our nation did not need to endure watching four Americans die in a place called Benghazi because the previous president and his secretary of state couldn’t (or wouldn’t) respond quickly enough.
+No Washington hypocrisy here.

-Only time will tell what happens in the future of the on-going tribal bloodbath of the Middle East.

-War is a stupid, mindless and brutal way to settle disputes, but it’s better to operate from a position of strength than to die from one of weakness.
+Only time will tell what happens in the future in the on-going tribal bloodbath that is the Middle East.
+War is a stupid, mindless and brutal way to settle disputes, even if the warring ethnic and religious tribes of the Middle East don’t see it that way.
+As for the United States, however, our best politicians and leaders always understand one simple fact.
+Namely, that operating from a position of strength always proves far better than dying due to a position of weakness.

 No American wants another war.
-There are already too many military cemeteries in the world now.
+The world already holds far too many military cemeteries now.
+We don’t need more.

-That said, if the 2020 crop of Democrats in Washington today had been in charge of D-Day, we just might all be speaking German as our native language.
+That said, if the current 2020 crop of Democrats in Washington had been in charge on D-Day, we just might all speak German as our native language.

-The debate will continue with its never-ending political sniping which also, by the way, accomplishes nothing.
+The military and political debates continue in the nation’s capital.
+And these debates continue with the current, over-the-top brand of never-ending political sniping that characterizes Washington hypocrisy.
+Which also, by the way, provably accomplishes nothing.

-Only one thing is certain, when the next Democrat president makes a unilateral move like Donald Trump just did, it will be Republicans who will claim the president has no authority.
+Only one thing is certain when it comes to Congressional politicians and their traditional Washington hypocrisy.
+When the next Democrat president makes a crucial, unilateral move like Donald Trump just did, we will watch Republicans grandly and hypocritically claim the new president has no authority either.

 It’s inevitable.